jeriek/xsec/README.md

 ```
 If no argument is given, the data is assumed to be in a `gprocs` directory in the current working directory, otherwise the user-specified path is used.

 An example main programme showing how to use the module can be found in the [`example_xsec_eval.py`](examples/example_xsec_eval.py) file.
-This shows evaluation both by specifying the model parameters by hand and by importing a SLHA file.
+This shows evaluation both by specifying the model parameters by hand and by importing an SLHA file.
 An example showing a simple loop over parameters can be found as [`example_xsec_loop.py`](examples/example_xsec_loop.py)

 ## Licence